Search by Keyword

 Divine awakenings send our hearts singing out of gratitude and joy.

-Just last week, while sitting in my office, I noticed a bird singing right outside my window.
+While sitting in my office, I noticed a bird singing right outside my window.
 I don't often hear birds singing this time of year, and when I heard it's lovely chirp, I immediately sensed a spring season in my spirit.

 This occurred a few more times during successive days, which prompted me to pray about what God was telling me.
 He responded by showing me the word, "Awakening."
 As I continue to seek His heart, I believe the Lord will reveal what type of awakening He has at hand.